 1: Make a note that tells readers that the post has been updated and republished.

 2: Schedule the post for a minute or less in the future.
 This will minimize the chances that a reader or search engine will attempt to access your post between the time that you saved the new publishing date and the occurrence of the date itself.
-This means you will need to physically be at your computer when you republish your post.
+This means you will need to be at your computer when you republish your post physically.

 4: Remember to update and revise – not just republish!
 The key is to add value to the post.
 Read every word as if you were a new reader to your blog.
 Are those details still accurate?
 Can it be reworded to make more sense?
 In general: If I can’t make any improvements, I won’t republish that post.

 5: Choose posts that you believe have potential.
 Even after updates, don’t republish the post unless you believe it to be your best work.
 Otherwise, click the ‘Update’ button, so it still reflects your revisions, but don’t schedule it for republishing.
 Just leave it be in its current position on your blog.